cewing/codefellows_f2_python/source/session02.rst

 For example, take the case of the *factorial* function.

-In mathmatics, the *factorial* of an integer is the result of multiplying that integer by every integer smaller than it down to 1.
+In mathematics, the *factorial* of an integer is the result of multiplying that integer by every integer smaller than it down to 1.

 ::